tektoncd/pipeline/docs/resources.md

 to a Task will clone this repository and allow the Task to perform the required actions on the contents of the repo.

+_Git resources as outputs will soon not be supported, see https://github.com/tektoncd/pipeline/pull/1109._

 To create a git resource using the `PipelineResource` CRD:

 ```yaml